aDecoy/rust-workshop/docs/docs/module2/5_concurrency.md

 ---
 # Concurrency Model

-Finally, concurrency works very differently between the two languages.
+Finally, concurrency works differently between the two languages.

 In .NET, you use various synchronization primitives to avoid race conditions: